The quest for oceanic sediments within the Ancient Martian sedimentary record

 Recent Discoveries

 Recent discoveries are re-opening this question, mainly highlighting that the main oceanic activity may be older than we thought.
-Related deposits are partly exhumed, and two rovers—Mars2020/NASA (arrived in 2021) and ExoMars/ESA-Roskosmos (to be launched in 2022)—have landing sites in the oldest terrains never explored on Mars.
+Related deposits are partly exhumed, and two rovers—Mars2020/NASA, which arrived in 2021, and ExoMars/ESA-Roskosmos, to be launched in 2022—have landing sites in the oldest terrains never explored on Mars.
 These sites display sediments possibly linked with an ocean system.

 Requirements for Resolution

-To wind up the debate, the identification of ancient deposits of the same age and composition with a global distribution in agreement with a possible ocean level is required.
-However, such clues are small-scale exposures solved only by high-resolution orbital data sets (>10 TB of data) or by in situ exploration, preventing a forward link to the global context.
+To wind up the debate, the identification of ancient deposits of the same age, same composition, with a global distribution in agreement with a possible ocean level is required.
+However, such clues are small-scale exposures solved only by high-resolution orbital data sets (>10 To of data) or by in situ exploration, preventing a forward link to the global context.

 Oceanid Proposal